 If you dream of retiring on a sunny island with delicious food and a thriving local culture, it may be time to look at Greece.
 The country offers hot summers and mild winters.
 You can live in a metropolis, like Athens, or a picturesque town on Santorini.
 Greece has a long history with centuries of fine architecture, delicious foods and a thriving culture.
-So is Greece the right retirement destination for you?
-It’s good to get an expert opinion, like from a financial advisor, but this guide will help you answer some basic questions about whether you could afford to live in Greece and whether or not it would be a feasible option for you.
+If you think Greece is the right retirement destination for you then it might be a good idea to get an expert opinion, like from a financial advisor, to see how you can financially make it become a reality.

-According to numbeo.com, a website which provides cost of living data for cities around the world, the cost of living in Greece is just over 17% lower than in the U.S. Rents are also significantly lower.
+According to numbeo.com, a website that provides the cost of living data for cities around the world, the cost of living in Greece is nearly 23% lower than in the United States.
+This data includes rent, meals, healthcare, transportation and more.
 In general, you can expect to pay less than $500 a month for a one-bedroom apartment in the city center of the Greek capital Athens.
-For a comparison, a one-bedroom in the heart of new York City averages just under $3,100 a month.
-Rents vary depending on the size of the apartment and the location – neighborhoods with other expats can typically cost more – but you can still expect to pay less than $1,000 for a three-bedroom apartment in the city center.
+For comparison, a one-bedroom in the heart of New York City averages just under $3,100 a month.

-There are a few things to note.
-U.S. residents can visit Greece for up to 90 days without needing any kind of visa or permit.
-If you want to stay more than 90 days, whether for business or another reason, but you still plan to live permanently in the U.S., then you will need to apply for a visa.
-Also keep in mind that if you have citizenship in one of the European Union’s 28 member states, you have the right to live in Greece without getting visas or a residence permit.
+If you want to stay more than 90 days, whether for business or another reason, but you still plan to have the U.S. as your permanent residence, then you will need to apply for a visa.
+Also keep in mind that if you have citizenship in one of the European Union’s 28 member states, you have the right to live in Greece without getting a visa or a residence permit.

 Applying for a residence permit will take some time.
 You will need to apply while living in the country, so you may want to get a visa first.
 The visa will allow you to stay in Greece for more than 90 days, and that way, you can live in the country for the duration of the application process.